SuperValu (United States): Acquisitions

+In 1955, SuperValu acquired Joannes Brothers Company of Green Bay, Wisconsin, a wholesale and retail grocer serving Wisconsin and northern Michigan since 1872.
+Joannes Brothers became SuperValu's Green Bay Division, moving from its original downtown Green Bay location to a modern facility in the city's suburbs.

 In 1963, the company acquired the Food Marketing Corporation of Fort Wayne, Indiana, which traced its roots to the early 1800s, as Bursley & Company.
 The acquisition of Food Marketing brought SuperValu into the institutional market.
 George W. McKay, The President of Food Marketing, joined SuperValu as an Executive Vice President and later as president and Chief Executive Officer of SuperValu in 1970.

 In 1971, the discount store chain ShopKo was acquired by SuperValu, Inc., and was spun off in 1991 to form a separate, publicly traded company.
 SuperValu retained a 46% interest in the new company, which Shopko later purchased in 1997.
 SuperValu founded the clothing store County Seat in 1973 and sold it to Carson Pirie Scott in 1983.

 In 1975, SuperValu acquired Hornbacher's.

 In 1980, the company acquired Minnesota-based Cub Foods, which operated five stores in the Twin Cities area.
 As of 2011, Cub is operating more than 73 stores in Minnesota and Illinois.

 In the early 1990s, SuperValu started acquiring several chains such as Scott's Food & Pharmacy in 1991, Wetterau, Inc. and its holdings Shop 'n Save and Save-A-Lot in 1992, and bigg's in 1994.
 Scotts & Biggs have been divested.
 Biggs was sold to Remke Markets and Kroger bought Scotts.

 SuperValu acquired Richfood Holdings for $1.5 billion, adding a Mid-Atlantic distribution presence and stores including Farm Fresh Food & Pharmacy, Shoppers Food & Pharmacy, and Metro.

 In 2003, SuperValu acquired the former Midwest operations of Fleming Companies from C&S Wholesale Grocers, including the Sentry Foods and Festival Foods brands.

 On January 23, 2006, SuperValu announced that it, along with CVS Corporation and a collection of investors led by Cerberus Group, agreed to acquire Albertsons, Inc. for $9.7 billion.
 The acquisition was completed on June 2, 2006.

 SuperValu acquired over 2150 stores in the deal including: